 2. What speeds are available in my area?

 Most internet providers offer a range of speeds to accommodate the needs of all types of internet users and family sizes.
-Even if you determined your preferred internet plan before speaking to a salesperson, you should still ask about different plan options.
+Even if you determine your preferred internet plan before speaking to a salesperson, you should still ask about different plan options.
 Internet plans often vary based on location and there could be other options available that you aren’t aware of.
-Also make sure to ask about both upload and download speeds as the advertised speed is usually just the download speed.

 If you aren’t sure what speed is best for you, take our quiz to see what speed is best for your household’s needs.